+Description

-are underground retention systems designed to remove trash, debris, and coarse sediment from stormwater runoff, and serve as temporary spill containment devices for floatables such as oils and greases.
+Deep sump catch basins with a hood are underground retention systems designed to remove trash, debris, and coarse sediment from stormwater runoff trough gravity separation, and may serve as temporary spill containment devices for floatables such as oils and greases.

-Advantages/Benefits:
+Advantages/Benefits

 Located underground, so limited lot size is not a deterrent.